 Pascale is of French, Welsh, and Indian heritage.
 Her seventh collection, Mama Amazonica, won the inaugural Laurel Prize for eco-poetry, the Royal Society of Literature Ondaatje Prize 2018 – the first time a poetry book won this prize for a work of fiction, non-fiction or poetry best evoking the spirit of a place.

 Dates: 22nd – 26th September 2022

 Time: Arrival at 4pm on Thursday 22nd.
 Departure at 9am on Monday 26th.

 Location: Troed yr Harn Farm, Hospital Road, Talgarth, LD3 0EF

 Stay in shared tent £450

 The fee covers activities, accommodation in one of our bell tents, and meals.

 We would like our courses to be as accessible as possible.
 We therefore offer a limited number of full bursaries for those unable to contribute.
-To request a bursary, please complete this form: https://forms.gle/sJ3iC9py98vUDD9S6 (copy link into your browser)
+To request a bursary, please complete this form: https://www.surveymonkey.co.uk/r/WJVG6S7

 This course is rated as 3 (least accessible) on our scale of accessibility.
-Read more about our accessibility policy on our Eventbrite page.
+Read more about this on the Eventbrite page.

 Please see our booking terms & conditions on our Eventbrite page for more information.
 When booking you confirm you agree to these terms.